lioryariv/idr/README.md

 </p>

-Towards the goal of disentangling geometry and appearance, we can transfer the appearance learned from one scene to unseen geometry.
+For transferring the appearance learned from one scene to unseen geometry, run:
-Running:

-For two models trained on two different DTU scenes, we show (left to right): the reconstructed geometry; novel views using the trained renderer; and novel views rendered using the renderer from the other (unseen) scene.

 ```
 cd ./code
 python evaluation/eval.py --geometry_id GEOMETRY_ID --appearance_id APPEARANCE _ID
 ```

-Will produce novel views of the geometry of the `GEOMETRY_ID` scan trained model, and the rendering of the `APPEARANCE_ID` scan trained model.
+This script will produce novel views of the geometry of the `GEOMETRY_ID` scan trained model, and the rendering of the `APPEARANCE_ID` scan trained model.

 ## Citation
 If you find our work useful in your research, please consider citing: